Acornima 1.2.0

 - The JS regex engine assigns numbers to capturing groups sequentially (regardless of the group being named or not named) but .NET uses a different, weird approach: "Captures that use parentheses are numbered automatically from left to right based on the order of the opening parentheses in the regular expression, starting from 1.
 However, named capture groups are always ordered last, after non-named capture groups."
 Without some adjustments, this would totally mess up numbered backreferences and replace pattern references.
 So, as a workaround, the converter wraps all named capturing groups in a non-named capturing group to force .NET to include all the original capturing groups in the resulting match in the expected order.
 (Of course, this won't prevent named groups from being listed after the numbered ones.)
 If needed, the original number of groups can be obtained from the returned

-property. - The characters allowed in group names differs in the two regex engines.
+RegExpParseResultobject'sActualRegexGroupCountproperty. - The characters allowed in group names differs in the two regex engines.
 For example a the group name

-is valid in JS but invalid in .NET.
+$groupis valid in JS but invalid in .NET.
 So, as a workaround, the converter encodes the problematic group names to names that are valid in .NET and probably won't collide with other group names present in the pattern.
-For example,$group
+For example,$groupis encoded like__utf8_2467726F7570.
+The original group names can be obtained using the returnedRegExpParseResultobject'sGetRegexGroupNamemethod. - Self-referencing capturing groups like

-is kinda a false promise, it can't even get some basic cases right by itself.) - Similarily, repeated nested groups like
+/((a+)(\1) ?)+/may not produce the exact same captures.RegexOptions.ECMAScriptis supposed to cover this, however even the MSDN example doesn't produce the same matches.
+(As a side note,RegexOptions.ECMAScriptis kinda a false promise, it can't even get some basic cases right by itself.) - Similarily, repeated nested groups like

-may produce different captures for the groups.
+/((a+)?(b+)?(c))*/may produce different captures for the groups.
 (JS has an overwrite behavior while .NET doesn't). - .NET treats forward references like

-differently than JS and it's not possible to convert this kind of patterns reliably.
-(The converter could make some patterns work by rewriting them to something like(?:)(\w)
+\1(\w)differently than JS and it's not possible to convert this kind of patterns reliably.
+(The converter could make some patterns work by rewriting them to something like(?:)(\w)but there are cases where even this wouldn't work.) - Unicode mode issues:

 - There could be false positive empty string matches in the middle of surrogate pairs.
 Patterns as simple as

-will cause this issue when the input string contains astral Unicode chars.
+/a?/uwill cause this issue when the input string contains astral Unicode chars.
 There is no out-of-the-box workaround for this issue but it can be mitigated somewhat using a bit of "post-processing", i.e., by filtering out the false positive matches after evaluation like it's done here.
 Probably there is no way to improve this situation until .NET adds the option to treat the input string as Unicode code points. - Support for Unicode property escapes is pretty limited (see explanation).
 Currently, only General Category expressions are converted.
 But even this is not perfect as the result will depend the Unicode version included in the specific .NET runtime which is executing the parser's code.

 - There could be false positive empty string matches in the middle of surrogate pairs.
 Patterns as simple as